FC Dynamo Moscow: Return to VTB (2019 to 2022)

 The new stadium for the club, VTB Arena was completed in late 2018.
 Following that, the stadium majority owner and football club's major sponsor VTB Bank expressed interest in reacquiring the control over the club.
 On 14 February 2019, Dynamo Sports Society agreed to sell back the club shares to "Dynamo Management Company" (the company that owns the stadium and has VTB bank as the majority owner).
 The price was the same symbolic 1 ruble.
 On 26 April 2019, it was reported that the deal is close to be finalized formally, but the price for the stock increased to 10 billion rubles (approximately €138 million).
 This reported larger number includes accumulated debts and the cost of the club's training centre.
 (At the beginning of 2021, the club's chairman Yuri Solovyov said in an interview that Dynamo's debts were about 5.4 billion rubles.
 The then state of the club Soloviev called "shocking".)
 On 30 April 2019, VTB confirmed that the deal has been closed and formal price is 1 ruble, the debts outstanding from the football club to Dynamo society has been restructured to an 8-year term, and Yuri Belkin was appointed club's general director.

 The 2019–20 season, their first back at the home stadium, started poorly and head coach Dmitri Khokhlov resigned after 12 games played with Dynamo in second-to-last position in the table.
 Under his replacement, Kirill Novikov, results improved and at the end of the season Dynamo finished 6th.
 That allowed Dynamo to qualify for European competition (UEFA Europa League) for the first time in 6 seasons.

 However, at the end of September 2020, Novikov was dismissed after losing to Locomotive Tbilisi (UEFA qualification) and Khimki (RPL).
 Sandro Schwarz was appointed as the new coach on 14 October.

 In the spring of 2021, the sports press started talking about the "revival" of the Moscow Dynamo.
 Since the appointment of Sandro Schwarz as coach, the team have won seven victories and four defeats in the Russian Premier League matches.
 The club's sporting director, Željko Buvač, has already described the start of the season as "great."
-The team finished the season in 7th place, despite gaining 50 points, which was the most points for Dynamo in the Premier League since the 2014–15 season.
+The team finished the season in 7th place.